kyma-project/telemetry-manager/docs/user/02-logs.md

 You can configure the log agent with external systems using runtime configuration with a dedicated Kubernetes API (CRD) named `LogPipeline`.
 With the LogPipeline's HTTP output, you can natively integrate with vendors that support this output, or with any vendor using a [Fluentd integration](https://medium.com/hepsiburadatech/fluent-logging-architecture-fluent-bit-fluentd-elasticsearch-ca4a898e28aa).

+The feature is optional, if you don't want to use the Logs feature, simply don't set up a LogPipeline.

 <!--- custom output/unsupported mode is not part of Help Portal docs --->
 If you want more flexibility than provided by the proprietary protocol, you can run the agent in the [unsupported mode](#unsupported-mode), using the full vendor-specific output options of Fluent Bit.
 If you need advanced configuration options, you can also bring your own log agent.